oracle/weblogic-kubernetes-operator/documentation/3.2/content/userguide/managing-domains/model-in-image/auxiliary-images.md

 ```
 spec:
   serverPod:
-    commonMounts:
+    auxiliaryImages:
     - image: model-in-image:v1
       imagePullPolicy: IfNotPresent
-      volume: commonMountsVolume1
+      volume: auxiliaryImageVolume1
 ```

 {{% notice note %}}
-If image pull secrets are required for pulling common mounts images, then the secrets must be referenced using `domain.spec.imagePullSecrets`.
+If image pull secrets are required for pulling auxiliary images, then the secrets must be referenced using `domain.spec.imagePullSecrets`.
 {{% /notice %}}

-#### Common mount volumes and paths
+#### Auxiliary volumes and paths

-The `serverPod.commonMounts.volume` field refers to the name of a common mount volume defined in the `domain.spec.commonMountVolumes` section, and a common mount volume, in turn, defines a `mountPath`.
-The `mountPath` is the location of a directory in a common mount image, and is also the location in the main pod container (which will automatically contain a recursive copy of the common mount image directory).
+The `serverPod.auxiliaryImages.volume` field refers to the name of an auxiliary image volume defined in the `domain.spec.auxiliaryImageVolumes` section, and an auxiliary image volume, in turn, defines a `mountPath`.
+The `mountPath` is the location of a directory in an auxiliary image, and is also the location in the main pod container (which will automatically contain a recursive copy of the auxiliary image directory).
 For example:

 ```
   spec:
-    commonMountVolumes:
+    auxiliaryImageVolumes:
-    - name: commonMountsVolume1
+    - name: auxiliaryImageVolume1
-      mountPath: /common
+      mountPath: /auxiliary
 ```

 #### Model in Image paths

-For the Model In Image common mount use case, you also need to configure the `domain.spec.configuration.model.modelHome` and `domain.spec.configuration.model.wdtInstallHome` attributes to specify the location of the domain's WebLogic Deploy Tool (WDT) model files and the domain's WDT installation.
+For the Model In Image auxiliary image use case, you also need to configure the `domain.spec.configuration.model.modelHome` and `domain.spec.configuration.model.wdtInstallHome` attributes to specify the location of the domain's WebLogic Deploy Tool (WDT) model files and the domain's WDT installation.
 These default to `/u01/wdt/models` and `/u01/wdt/weblogic-deploy`
-respectively, and must be changed to specify a directory in `domain.spec.commonMountVolumes.mountPath`.
+respectively, and must be changed to specify a directory in `domain.spec.auxiliaryImageVolumes.mountPath`.
 For example:

 ```
   configuration:
     model:
-      modelHome: "/common/models"
+      modelHome: "/auxiliary/models"
-      wdtInstallHome: "/common/weblogic-deploy"
+      wdtInstallHome: "/auxiliary/weblogic-deploy"
 ```

 ### Sample

-This sample demonstrates deploying a Model in Image domain that uses common mounts to supply the domain's WDT model files, application archive ZIP files, and WDT installation in a small, separate container image.
+This sample demonstrates deploying a Model in Image domain that uses auxiliary images to supply the domain's WDT model files, application archive ZIP files, and WDT installation in a small, separate container image.